 This paper contributes to current knowledge of EFL teaching practices by providing more description on the way in which 2 non-native speaker EFL teachers employ speech modifications.
 They have different approaches to the use of English in class and this is linked to the different contexts determined by the schools in which they work.
 The findings, which contribute knowledge about EFL teaching in the Indonesian context, may be expected to improve the quality of EFL teaching in similar types of schools in Indonesia.
-In terms of international readers, these findings may provide insights for both native and non-native speaker EFL teachers who work in differing contexts and with students at varying levels of English proficiency.
+In terms of international readers, these findings may provide insights for both native and nonnative speaker EFL teachers who work in differing contexts and with students at varying levels of English proficiency.

 The subjects have been given the pseudonyms, 'Ms. Laras' and 'Ms. Shinta'.
 Ms. Laras is a Chinese Indonesian and Ms. Shinta is a Javanese Indonesian.
 Ms. Laras works in 'X' international school and Ms Shinta in 'Y' private national school.
 They teach English classes which focus on reading and grammar.Ms.
 Laras believes that English should be the only language used in English class, while Ms. Shinta believes that L1 can be used whenever necessary.
 Children are sent to 'X' International Primary School to study English more seriously.
 English is the medium of instruction in 7 non-English classes.
 English is both the object of the study and the medium of instruction in English class.
 Indonesian is only used when it is taught as a subject.

 English is studied as a subject and is the intended medium of instruction in English class in 'Y' National Private Primary School.
 Other subjects are delivered in Indonesian.
-A comparison of student characteristics in the two classes can be seen in Table 1.
+A comparison of student characteristics in the two classes can be seen in Table 1 in Table 1.

-Ms. Laras' Class Ms. Shinta's Class Student Background: 14 students: 1 Taiwanese, 2 mixed (Taiwanese and Indonesian), 11 Chinese Indonesians 21 Indonesians: most are Javanese Indonesians, no Chinese Indonesians Proficiency Level: Medium-High Varied Mother Tongue: Mandarin/Indonesian Javanese and Indonesian Learning Frequency: 4 times a week Twice a week.
-Social/Economic Status: High Medium - Low
+StudentBackground: Ms. Laras' Class Ms. Shinta's Class Marie Company 14 students: 1 Taiwanese, 2 mixed (Taiwanese and Indonesian), 11 Chinese Indonesians 21 Indonesians: most are Javanese Indonesians, no Chinese Indonesians her Tongue: Medium-High Varied ming Frequence Mandarin/Indonesian Javanese and Indonesian arning Frequency: cial/Economic Status: 4 times a week Twice a week. o status: High Medium - Low

-Table 1.
-ESLclass student background details
+Table 1 ESI class student background details